 Use the Touch Bar on iPad: With your finger or Apple Pencil, tap any button in the Touch Bar.
 The buttons available vary depending on the app or task.

-Use Apple Pencil on iPad: With your Apple Pencil, tap to select items such as menu commands, tickboxes or files.
+Use Apple Pencil on iPad: With your Apple Pencil, tap to select items such as menu commands, checkboxes, or files.
 If your Apple Pencil supports it (and you set the option in Sidecar preferences), you can double-tap the lower section of your Apple Pencil to switch drawing tools in some apps.
 See the Apple Support article Connect Apple Pencil with your iPad.

-Use gestures on iPad: Use basic gestures, such as tap, swipe, scroll and zoom, as well as gestures for entering and editing text.
+Use gestures on iPad: Use basic gestures, such as tap, swipe, scroll, and zoom, as well as gestures for entering and editing text.
 See the iPad User Guide.

 Switch between the Mac desktop and the iPad on iPad: Swipe up from the bottom edge of your iPad with one finger to show the Home Screen.
 To show the iPad Dock, swipe up and pause.
-To show the App Switcher, swipe up and pause in the centre of the screen.
+To show the App Switcher, swipe up and pause in the center of the screen.
 To return to the Mac desktop, swipe up, then tap the Sidecar icon .

 When you’re ready to stop using your iPad, tap the Disconnect icon at the bottom of the sidebar on iPad.

 You can also disconnect on your Mac by clicking the active iPad listed in the Sidecar menu in the menu bar.